 DSTech was founded by dedicated engineers with years of experience leading and facilitating cutting-edge AQ monitoring projects.
-We work with leading research organizations around the world to validate our products in diverse applications, and continue pushing technological boundaries.
-Our innovations are patented or patent-pending, and research is a core part of business.
+We work with leading research organizations around the world to validate our products in diverse applications and continue pushing technological boundaries.
+Our innovations are patented or patent-pending and research is a core part of the business.
 DSTech also consults on a wide variety of air quality monitoring projects and initiatives.
-DSTech is based in Orinda, California and all of our products are designed, developed and assembled locally.
+DSTech is based in Orinda, California and all of our products are designed, developed, and assembled locally.

 Julien Caubel, PhD